Message from the Program Director

 Welcome to the Pediatric Residency Training Program at the Children's Hospital at Dartmouth-Hitchcock (CHaD)!
 As the only tertiary care facility for children in the state of New Hampshire, our program offers comprehensive training with broad experience in inpatient and outpatient settings, taught within the context of family centered care.
-We have many strengths and unique opportunities that make our program a fantastic place to train and we look forward to sharing more about our program!
+We have many strengths and unique opportunities that make our program a fantastic place to train.
+We look forward to sharing more about our program!

 Our program philosophy

-We are focused on fostering the personal and professional growth of our residents and preparing exemplary pediatricians who are humanistic, compassionate, committed to children's health and able to manage a broad range of pediatric issues from primary to intensive care.
-We provide family-centered children's health care and train residents to become pediatricians able to advocate for children in our communities and society, and provide important foundational skills for those pursing academic careers.
-We pride ourselves on the fact that our residents have direct, one-to-one interactions with experienced, committed faculty in all areas of pediatrics with progressive levels of responsibility and autonomy over the course of residency training.
+We focus on fostering the personal and professional growth of our residents and preparing exemplary pediatricians who are humanistic, compassionate, committed to children's health, and able to manage a broad range of pediatric issues from primary to intensive care.
+We provide family-centered children's health care and train residents to become pediatricians who are able to advocate for children in our communities and society.
+We also provide important foundational skills for those pursing academic careers.
+We pride ourselves on the fact that our residents have direct, one-to-one interactions with experienced, committed faculty in all areas of pediatrics with progressive levels of responsibility and autonomy over the course of their residency training.

 Our program is characterized by high standards of academic and clinical achievement in a collegial learning environment.
 Faculty accessibility and program flexibility allows residents to individualize their professional development and to pursue focused academic interests and research initiatives.